Omar Ashour

-Omar Ashour is a British-Canadian security and military studies academic and a former martial arts champion.
+Professor Omar Ashour is a British-Canadian security and military studies academic and a former martial arts champion.

 Academic career

+Dr Ashour obtained his PhD in Politics from McGill University (Canada).
+He was appointed Lecturer (Assistant Professor), subsequently promoted to Senior Lecturer (Associate Professor) in Security Studies and Middle East Politics, at the Institute of Arab & Islamic Studies at the University of Exeter (2008-2018), before being appointed Professor of Security and Military Studies and the Founding Chair of the Critical Security Studies Programme at the Doha Institute for Graduate Studies (Doha, Qatar).

-Ashour is the author of How ISIS Fights: Military Tactics in Iraq, Syria, Libya and Egypt (Edinburgh: Edinburgh University Press, 2021) and The Deradicalization of Jihadists: Transforming Armed Islamist Movements, (London, New York: Routledge, 2009).
+He is the author of How ISIS Fights: Military Tactics in Iraq, Syria, Libya and Egypt (Edinburgh: Edinburgh University Press, 2021) and The Deradicalization of Jihadists: Transforming Armed Islamist Movements (London, New York: Routledge, 2009).
 Ashour has published about de-radicalization, counter-narratives, and transitions to democracy.

 Martial Arts

 Ashour is a Taekwondo master and a kickboxer.
 He was a member of the Egyptian National Taekwondo team.
 His record includes a bronze medal in the World Junior Taekwondo Championship and a silver medal in Africa’s Taekwondo championship.
 He was the Egyptian national champion six times in the bantam and feather weight categories.
 He was also the two-times national champion in Chinese Kickboxing (Sanshou).
-In 2007, he joined the Canadian National Karate Team and won the Gold medal in the All Japan Koshiki Karate-Do Federation Championship in the middle-weight category, defeating seven-times World Champion, Masamitsu Hisataka via unanimous decision.
+In 2007, he joined the Canadian National Karate Team and won the Gold medal in the World Koshiki Karate Championship in the middle-weight category, defeating seven-times World Champion, Masamitsu Hisataka, via unanimous decision.